 What is Burial Insurance?

 Expenses for the average funeral exceed $8,000.
 Can your estate or survivors successfully handle this expense?
-If not, consider burial insurance.
-It can give you and your survivors peace of mind as it covers this inevitable expense.
+If not, consider Burial Insurance (Final Expense Insurance) to help cover these costs and give you and your survivors peace of mind.

 What Does Burial Insurance Cover?